My Cat Ate Candle Wax What Should I Do?

 What is Candle Wax?

-Most of today’s candles are made from paraffin wax, which is a byproduct formed from the refining of petroleum.
-Paraffin is the most common type of wax for candles; however, some candles may be made from beeswax, gel, plant waxes, or even microcrystalline wax.
+Most the candles we use today are made from paraffin wax, which is a byproduct formed from the refining of petroleum.
+While paraffin is the most common type of wax for candles; some may be made from beeswax, gel, plant waxes, or even microcrystalline wax.

 Candles are made of more than wax, however.
 They often contain scents, which are produced by essential oils or perfumes.
 Candles also require a wick, which is a cotton-type fabric woven into a string.
-This is what is lit when lighting the candle with a match or lighter.
-Wicks usually include a metallic end, which holds them within the candle wax.
+This is the part that is lit with a match or lighter, creating the flame.
+Wicks usually include a metallic end at the bottom, which holds them within the candle wax.

 What happens if a cat eats candle wax?
 Can candle wax make a cat sick?